 You now have a spinor of sorts.
 However space is not a flat strip.
 Instead the electron is spherically symmetric, and so is the positron.
 To visualize this you have to inflate the strip into a ring torus, then a horn torus, then a spindle-sphere torus.
 The result isn’t a spinning ball of charge.
 It’s a bispinning wave of light, with a spherical centre like the eye of the storm.
-Only it’s a standing wave too, so you can’t see that it’s spinning:
+Only it looks like there’s no phase change, so you can’t see that it’s spinning:

 Torii courtesy of Adrian Rossiter’s torus animations

 Now you have an all-round spatial curvature.
-The strong curvature regime isn’t where a black hole is, it’s where the centre of an electron is.
+The strong curvature regime isn’t where a black hole is, it’s where the electron is.
 This curvature diminishes with distance from the centre because the electron’s field is what it is.
 It’s a charged particle, with a charge of 1.60217662 × 10-19 Coulombs.
-That’s “unit” charge, and it’s unit charge for a very good reason.
+That’s “unit” charge, and it’s unit charge for a reason.

-An electron is a charged particle, an all-round standing wave where an all-round spatial curvature makes a 511keV photon go round and round.
-This charged particle has unit charge, and it has it for a reason.
-To understand this reason, you need to do is draw an all-round circle.
+An electron is a charged particle, an all-round standing wave where an all-round spatial curvature.
+This charged particle has unit charge, because charge is topological.
+To really understand this, draw an all-round circle.

 Imagine what would happen if I performed a Compton scatter on this thing.
-The frequency of the incident photon is reduced.
-It’s as if I peeled a slice off that photon and slapped it onto the electron.
+The frequency of the incident photon is reduced and the electron moves.
+It’s as if I peeled a slice off that incident photon and slapped it onto the electron.
 This electron has a Compton frequency because it is in essence a 511keV photon.
-It’s in a spin ½ configuration, but you can diffract it, so it’s still a photon at heart.
+It’s in a spin ½ configuration, but you can still diffract it, because it’s still a photon at heart.
 When you combine two photons into one you increase the frequency.
-So we have increased the frequency of our electron, and increased its energy.
+So we have increased the frequency of our electron.
 And because the degree of curvature is related to frequency, we have increased the curvature.
-Imagine you had to increasing the curvature of a circular piece of wire.
+Imagine you had to increase the curvature of a circular piece of wire.
 It’s very difficult to compress the wire all round into a smaller circle.
-But it’s very easy to increase the curvature if the wire has two free ends.
+But it’s very easy to increase the curvature if the wire has two free ends that can slide past one another.
 You could increase the curvature like this:

 Now it’s more than a circle.
 There’s more than 360° of curvature.
 Now we have more than unit charge.
 But remember the electron is a dynamical spinor, so draw another circle on the end of the first.
 Then another and another.
 Now what you see, is that if the circle is more than a circle, if the curvature is more than 360°, if we have more than unit charge, the electron moves: